Marz4012/100-days-of-code/log.md

 **Thoughts** It was a fun time and it was pretty long to do and tbh I just wanted to finish it.
 I cant wait for the new sections to come!
 **Link(s) to work**

+### Day 16-17: February 28, - March 1, 2017

+**Today's Progress**:  Did all the object oriented and functional programming in free code camp using javascript.

+**Thoughts** It is similar to haskell in a way, like concat, filter and others.
+There all similar ways to be used just like in haskell
+**Link(s) to work**